 This information is also incorporated into our book including examples and calculations.
 Happy Happy Joy Joy!

-Let’s say it is March 2020 (tax season) and you are freakin’ out because you forgot to make the S Corp election earlier.
-You can still file a late S Corp election Form 2553 back to January 1, 2019 but there are hiccups.
+Another scenario!
+Let’s say it is March 2021 (tax season) and you are freakin’ out because you forgot to make the S Corp election earlier.
+You can still file a late S Corp election Form 2553 back to January 1, 2020 but there are hiccups.
 Isn’t hiccups such a friendly word?
 Sort of like bumps in the road.
 No one says pitfalls or disasters anymore, just hiccups.

-Bottom line is we can engage in some revisionist history on March 1, 2020 and back date Shareholder Wages / Officer Compensation for December 31, 2019 via a 1099-MISC issued from your S Corp to you individually.
+Bottom line is we can engage in some revisionist history on March 1, 2021 and back date Shareholder Wages / Officer Compensation for December 31, 2020 via a 1099-MISC issued from your S Corp to you individually.
 No worries, this is a one-time mulligan.
 We have been successfully, legally and ethically doing this since 2007 under IRS guidance.
-You’ll need real payroll and a real W-2 in 2020 to brace for that required impact.
-Fees-
+You’ll need real payroll and a real W-2 in 2021 so brace for that required impact.
+Here are our transparent fees-

 - Officer Compensation via 1099 and Tax Planning, $350